 Beer and cheese?
 What’s that all about?
-Like most people, you may be under the impression that cheese should only be served with red wine.
+Like most people, you may think that cheese should only be served with red wine.
 Or perhaps you’ve heard the experts singing the praises of white wine as the best accompaniment to cheese, because its crisp sweetness brings out the flavours.

 But don’t despair.
 Anything goes.
-Fortunately, delicious cheeses can be enjoyed with all kinds of beverages.
+Fortunately, cheeses can be enjoyed with all kinds of beverages.

 - Mild cheeses go well with mild beers.
 A beer should never stifle the cheese with alcohol, strong flavours or a lot of hops.

 - Riper and richer cheeses can handle a stronger beer and a higher alcohol percentage.
 A full-bodied, matured cheese often goes well with heavier beer types, like pale lager, brown ales or even stouts.
 You might also give a heavy barley wine a try.

 - Sharp blue cheeses can handle a heavy black stout, which can otherwise easily smother other flavours.
 Heavy, fruity beers also go well with blue cheeses.
 Hoppy beers tend to take the edge off blue cheese and bring out their floral notes and acidity.

 Fruity beers in general go well with cheese.
 So bring out your Belgian cherry beer and other beers with prominent fruitiness.
 Your cheese and beer-loving guests will thank you for it.